Gay Marriage Or Civil Union For Happy Couples

 1 Timothy 3:1-12, prohibits polygamy for Bishops and deacons but nowhere in the New Testament is polygamy forbidden for any Christian who is not a Bishop or deacon.

 Modern objections to polygamy

 are based on culture, not scripture.

 This is not to argue for polygamy.
-It simply makes the point that scripture does not prohibit polygamy except for two groups, bishops and deacons and scripture does not prohibit committed, faithful, non-cultic marriage or civil union.
-The objection to same sex relationships is culture based instead of scripture based.
+It simply makes the point that scripture does not prohibit polygamy except for two groups, bishops and deacons and scripture also does not prohibit gay marriage or civil union.
+The objection to same sex relationships is culture based or sometimes, culture war based instead of scripture based.

 If we read 1 Cor 7 in such a strict, literal way that it only allows male-female marriages, then consistent interpretation would require us to read Romans 5:12 in the same strict, literal way.

 "Wherefore as by one man sin entered the world and death by sin, and so death passed upon all men for that all have sinned." -Romans 5:12

 Obviously, if we read Romans 5:12 in the same strict, literal sense that traditionalists insist we must read 1 Cor 7:1-9, we would have to conclude that women are not sinners because women are not mentioned in Romans 5:12.
 The verse literally says men.

 Common sense tells us that women are sinners just like men are sinners and that Romans 5:12 is referring to all of humankind (Greek ἄνθρωπος = ánthrōpos), not just males.